Relations between Switzerland and France are

 Cultural exchanges

 Cultural exchanges between Switzerland and France are long-standing, rich and diverse.
-For more than 30 years, Pro Helvetia has been financing the «Centre culturel suisse» in Paris, which is mandated to promote and disseminate contemporary Swiss cultural production.
-The Swiss Embassy in Paris, as well as the Consulates General of Lyon, Marseille and Strasbourg, facilitate and support communication around Swiss cultural events programmed by numerous French partner institutions.
-The relevant state bodies meet regularly for cultural exchange.
+For more than 30 years, Pro Helvetia has financed the 'Centre culturel suisse' in Paris, which is mandated to promote and disseminate contemporary Swiss arts and culture.
+The Swiss Embassy in Paris and the Consulates General of Lyon, Marseille and Strasbourg facilitate and support communication around Swiss cultural events, which feature in the programmes of numerous French partner institutions.
+Swiss and French government stakeholders with a mandate in arts and culture meet regularly.

 Swiss nationals in France

-In 2019, approximately 200,000 Swiss nationals were registered with the Swiss embassy and consulates general in France.
+In 2023, over 209,000 Swiss nationals were registered with the Swiss embassy and consulates-general in France.
 Swiss nationals in France form the largest Swiss community abroad.
+Some 170,000 French citizens have their permanent residence in Switzerland.

 History of bilateral relations

-In 1798 Switzerland opened its first diplomatic representation abroad, in Paris, and as a result, a Swiss consulate was soon opened in Bordeaux.
-At the end of the 19th century France was the only nation with a diplomatic representation in Bern.
+In 1798 Switzerland opened its first diplomatic representation abroad, in Paris.
+Soon after, a Swiss consulate opened in Bordeaux.
+At the end of the 19th century, France was the only nation with a diplomatic representation in Bern.

 France, Historical Dictionary of Switzerland (de, fr, it)